lopezdsr/sql-query/hive_metastore.md

 LOCATION cos://us-geo/sql/customers_partitioned.csv
 ```

-If your data on {{site.data.keyword.cos_short}} does not adhere to this naming convention, you can convert it to a Hive-partitioned layout by using {{site.data.keyword.sqlquery_short}} in a data preparation step: Use `SELECT *` to copy the data to a new location and specify [PARTITION BY](https://cloud.ibm.com/docs/services/sql-query?topic=sql-query-sql-reference#partitionedClause) in the INTO clause:
+If your data on {{site.data.keyword.cos_short}} does not adhere to this naming convention, you can convert it to a Hive-partitioned layout by using {{site.data.keyword.sqlquery_short}} in a data preparation step.
+Use `SELECT *` to copy the data to a new location and specify [PARTITION BY](/docs/services/sql-query?topic=sql-query-sql-reference#partitionedClause) in the INTO clause:

 ```sql
 SELECT * FROM cos://us-geo/sql/customers.csv